MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_local_response_normalization_operator_desc.md

 Type: [**UINT**](/windows/desktop/winprog/windows-data-types)

-The number of elements to sum over per dimension: Width, Height, and and optionally Channel (if *CrossChannel* is set).
+The number of elements to sum over per dimension: Width, Height, and optionally Channel (if *CrossChannel* is set).
+This value must be at least 1.

 ### -field Alpha